gavz/lucasg.github.io/_posts/2017-07-09-Introducing-Dependencies.md

 When building a dll dependency walker, the first brick to get is a `PE` parser since we need to extract `IMAGE_IMPORT_DESCRIPTOR` data structures from the target executable.

-A good developer can reliably extract thoses features using Windows API, but a better developer would reuse an open-source library that already does it.
+A good developer can reliably extract thoses features using Windows APIs, but a better developer would reuse an open-source library that already does it.
 [Unfortunately, there is not a rock-solid open source `PE` parser library in C](https://lucasg.github.io/2017/04/28/the-sad-state-of-pe-parsing) which says a lot about the `RE` community as a whole.
 Nevertheless, I end up using `ProcessHacker` `phlib` library which has nice wrappers for `PE` parsing and which is pretty much standalone : it only relies on `ntdll.lib` !
 Whenever I lack a feature in `phlib`, I usually write it myself and upstream it if possible.

 ## Embedding native code in a CLR package

 Writing a CLR package over a native library is done automagically via a Visual Studio project `Visual C++\CLR\Class library` ([more info on the MSDN](https://msdn.microsoft.com/en-us/library/z6ad605x.aspx)).
-There are some caveat when building such library - and which would merit a standalone blog post in the future - but with enough `ref` tags and `gcnew` calls sprinkled over here and there, everything falls into place.
+There are some caveats when building such libraries - and which would merit a standalone blog post in the future - but with enough `ref` tags and `gcnew` calls sprinkled over here and there, everything falls into place.

 `ClrPhLib` is the CLR dll which glue the native `phlib` code with the CLR environment.
 I haven't seen a previous public work on this type of wrapping (apart from the examples on the MSDN) so I had to "improvise".
 I end up separating the classes from the "managed world" (which are garbage collected) and the "unmanaged world" (whose alloc/free are up to the library writer).